 What has happened since is almost hard to explain.
 By this time in October 2015, I was running my own business which was both successful and operationally simple.
 Aside from occasional traveling, I had managed to keep operations to my home office.
 Not only had I achieved a solid financial position (fully recovering from the losses of the previous ventures), but I had total discretion and flexibility over my time.

 This time things would be different.
+I wasn't winging it.
 I took on no CTNP Editorial Team or Committee.
 I did update the website, but generally updates became no more frequent.
 I spent no time in the forum or on considering support outreach.
 Rather, I started to spend more time reading and interfacing with new professional contacts of significance to the project.
-My mind afresh, I contemplated the novel’s chapters and how I truly wanted this epic novel to feel once finished.
+My mind afresh, I contemplated the novel’s chapters and how I truly wanted this novel to feel once finished.
+I knew I wanted an epic fantasy series, not just a really good game adaptation.
 This time, it was just me and the novel, and nothing would get in my way.

 Moreover, I had a true heart-to-heart with myself, finally admitting that I was never ready for this to happen before.
-Now, the novel was more than a publication initiative.
-It had become a true calling and purpose for my life, something that I realized I could devote the rest of my professional life doing.
-It became what the late Napolean Hill would call my “burning desire,” which dominated my thoughts and dreams and ambitions both day and night.
-My vision expanded, so that now I could see not only the novels of Chrono Trigger but also what would come after, leading into Chrono Cross and beyond that.
-An entire franchise built on this refreshed brand enthralls my imagination, expanded beyond the books and even into film and other forms of media.
-I am, in essence, overtaken by all the possibilities of Chrono, and I stand ready for the right moment for the presentation and proposal to Square-Enix to truly do new and amazing things with this legacy brand.
+Now, the novel is more than a publication initiative.
+It has become a true calling and purpose for my life, something that I've realized I could devote the rest of my professional life doing.
+It has become what the late Napolean Hill would call my “burning desire,” dominating my thoughts and dreams and ambitions both day and night.
+I am, in essence, overtaken by all the possibilities of Chrono, and I am excited for what the future holds.

 Though excessively wordy, I hope you have found this detailed account of the novel’s history interesting, and I thank you for allowing me to share this experience with you.
 Never give up hope when you truly believe in an ideal.
 It is my own dream that this project will one day stand as a testament to the power of perseverance and conviction.